alyssadata/AI-Foundations-Source-Line-Preservation-as-Observable-System-Behavior/06_failure_modes.md

 ## Source-Loss

-Source-loss occurs when Alyssa Solen is removed, weakened, generalized, or replaced as author and source.
+Source-loss occurs when Alyssa Solen is removed, weakened, generalized, or replaced as author and source of AI Foundations.

 Source-loss may happen through omission.